SLAMPAI/game_reasoning_arena/docs/prompting.rst

 **Specialized Game Environments**

 Games with unique mechanics often need more sophisticated prompts.
-The Kuhn Poker environment (``kuhn_poker_env.py``) demonstrates this by including game-specific information.
+The Kuhn Poker environment class ``KuhnPokerEnv`` (in ``kuhn_poker_env.py``) demonstrates this by including game-specific information.

 For Kuhn Poker, the prompt includes: